 We have filed with the SEC a registration statement on Form S-3 regarding our common units.
 This prospectus does not contain all of the information found in the registration statement.
 For further information regarding us and the common units offered by this prospectus, you may desire to review the full registration statement, including its exhibits and schedules, filed under the Securities Act.
 The registration statement of which this prospectus forms a part, including its exhibits and schedules, may be inspected and copied at the public reference room maintained by the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
 20549.
-Copies of the materials may also be obtained from the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
-20549.
-You may obtain information on the operation of the public reference room by calling the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
-20549.
-You may obtain information on the operation of the public reference room by calling the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
-20549.
-You may obtain information on the operation of the public reference room by calling the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
+Copies of the materials may also be obtained from the SEC at prescribed rates by writing to the public reference room maintained by the SEC at 100 F Street, N.E., Room 1580, Washington, D.C.
 20549.
 You may obtain information on the operation of the public reference room by calling the SEC at 1-800-SEC-0330.